Shehzad Tanweer: London bombing

-On 7 July, Tanweer, Khan, Hussain, and Lindsay are believed to have picked up the bombs from a house in the Burley area of Leeds, hiding them in large rucksacks, then to have driven to Luton, Bedfordshire in the red Nissan, which he left parked in Luton railway station car park.
+On 7 July, Tanweer, Khan and Hussain are believed to have picked up the bombs from a house in the Burley area of Leeds, hidden them in large rucksacks, then driven to Luton, Bedfordshire in the Nissan, which Tanweer parked in Luton railway station car park.

-In Luton, the men boarded the 07.48 Thameslink train, arriving at King's Cross in London at 08.20 hours, where they went their separate ways and detonated their bombs.

-London Underground has confirmed that the three underground bombs exploded within 60 seconds of each other at 8:50 a.m.
+In Luton, the Leeds group was joined by Lindsay and the men boarded the 07.48 Thameslink train.
+It arrived at King's Cross Station in London at 08.20, where they went their separate ways and detonated their bombs.
+London Underground confirmed that the three underground bombs exploded within 60 seconds of each other at 8:50 a.m.

 Tanweer travelled eastbound on the Circle line from Kings Cross, detonating his bomb on train number 204 between Liverpool Street and Aldgate stations, also killing at least seven people.
 He was identified from body parts found in the carriage he blew up.

 After the bombings, police found 16 other bombs in Tanweer's car, several of them so-called "initiators" for the rucksack bombs: plastic bottles turned into nail bombs, containing a detonator attached to an electrical cable.
 Felt-roofing nails were fixed to the outside of the bottles with their tips pointing outwards, apparently intended to cause maximum soft-tissue damage.
 The devices would then have had cakes of high explosive packed around them.